 The key here is that houses were lost, I do not want to gloss over the tragic loss of life, it’s a loss which can never be replaced, but I do want to explain the importance of a home, a neighbourhood and a community.

 Having a home to return to can ease the grief associated with the loss of people, pets, livestock and materials.
 If you are free from the burden of grief then you can assist those around you who were not so fortunate.
+You can get in touch with companies that are proficient when it comes to dealing with wildfire defense and map out strategies with them to help those individuals in need.

 It’s not just enough to have your own house survive, nor is it enough to have only your neighbour’s houses survive.
-Survivor’s’ guilt is real and crippling, so too is the hostility which can be directed towards those who retain their properties, as a result, neighbours of burned homes can be victims too.
+Survivor’s’ guilt is real and crippling, and so too is the hostility that can be directed towards those who retain their properties, as a result, neighbours of burned homes can be victims too.
 We could see ourselves as obliged to build fireproof homes to protect our neighbours and retain our communities.

 I wish I could say that Tiny Houses are somehow immune from this natural disaster, they are my passion and my occupation, but they are not immune.
 Quite the opposite, they are built from light, soft and often cheap materials, then they are parked amongst the bush where they are free from prying eyes and close to nature.
 They can also bare the marks of poor workmanship, gaps and cracks which allow a fire to break inwards.